 Application layer attacks aren’t as obvious to catch.
 They can sometimes be difficult to distinguish from real traffic since these attacks hide under actual protocols.
 Application layer attacks require more sophisticated methods such as traffic filtering and advanced firewalls to stop.
 There are a couple of common methods that are most effective when it comes to stopping these attacks.

-There are quite a few traffic mitigation services out there.
+Filtering Using Traffic Mitigation: There are quite a few traffic mitigation services out there.
 The idea is to detect unusual trends and immediately direct malicious traffic elsewhere.
 This process works best because it can be automated and stop most small-scale DDoS attacks.
-When it comes to application layer attacks, traffic mitigation can help you determine what is and isn’t normal behavior.
+When it comes to application-layer attacks, traffic mitigation can help you determine what is and isn’t normal behavior.

 Application layer attacks come in the form of user interaction, but it’s not impossible to detect an unusual amount of button clicks or page views.

-Traffic mitigation is a complicated process that requires lots of fine tuning.
+Using DDoS Protection services: Traffic mitigation is a complicated process that requires lots of fine-tuning.
 Doing this yourself is out of the question since it would require more resources and money than you can handle.
 Luckily, DDoS attacks are so common it has spawned a completely new business model.
-There are several quality services like InCapsula out there that can successfully mitigate traffic and discard it effectively.
-Third party services do the heavy lifting for you.
+There are several quality services like StackPath out there that can successfully mitigate traffic and discard it effectively.
+Third-party services do the heavy lifting for you.

-DDoS attacks are deadly because they exhaust system resources to the point where your servers can’t handle any more traffic.
+Third-Party Cloud Services: A DDoS attack is deadly because it exhausts system resources to the point where your servers can’t handle any more traffic.
 Cloud-based services look to solve this problem.
 You don’t have the money and resources to set up large server farms, so other businesses offer their servers for a price.
-This works because third-party services can handle DDoS attacks of any scale, given you purchase enough bandwidth from them.
+This works because third-party services can handle big site attacks of any scale, given you purchase enough bandwidth from them.

 The best DDoS protection service

-Incapsula has successfully protected many established businesses in the past.
-When it comes to stopping DDoS attacks, Incapsula will serve your needs the best.
-Stopping SYN, DNS, and application layer attacks require special tools to help you in the process.
-Incapsula provides quality tools that will never let you down when times get tough.
+StackPath has successfully protected many established businesses in the past.
+When it comes to stopping DDoS attacks, a WAF will serve your needs the best.
+Stopping SYN, DNS, and application-layer attacks requires special tools to help you in the process.
+The WAF provides quality tools that will never let you down when times get tough.

-DDoS attacks hurt businesses every day.
-They cost money, reputation, and your sanity.
-Many businesses who have been hurt by DDoS attacks all had one thing in common: they didn’t know how dangerous they can be.
+DDoS attacks hurt businesses every day, they cost money, reputation, and your sanity.
+Many businesses that have been hurt by thousands of servers all had one thing in common: they didn’t know how dangerous they could be.
 This isn’t you.
-You know what DDoS attacks are, how to stop them, and what service does the best job.
+You know what website attacks are, how to stop them, and what service does the best job.
 With this knowledge, you have one responsibility.
 You are responsible for your business’s success.

-When taking the time to understand DDoS attacks, you are investing in your future.
+When taking the time to understand the DDoS threat, you are investing in your future.
 The money, time, and effort will pay off when your business stands tall.
-Businesses lose tens of thousands of dollars to a single DDoS attack.
-Now that you have the right knowledge, you can prevent this from happening to you in the future by using InCapsula.
+Businesses lose tens of thousands of dollars to a single attack.
+Now that you have the right knowledge, you can prevent this from happening to you in the future by using a good WAF service.